Harness#

 forwarding – a

-to enable/disable forwarding
+gbooleanto enable/disable forwarding

-- set_live(is_live: bool) None #
+- set_live(is_live: bool) None#

 Sets the liveness reported by

-when receiving a latency-query.
-The default isTrue
+Harnesswhen receiving a latency-query.
+The default isTrue.Added in version 1.20.

 - Parameters: